qore-games/GlowingEntities/README.md

 > Until 1.3.4, the util was under the groupId `io.github.skytasul`.
 > After 1.3.5, it has changed to `fr.skytasul`.

+> [!IMPORTANT]
+> The plugin loading strategy must be `POSTWORLD`.
+It is the default behavior of Spigot plugins.
+> If you are having errors, please check that your _plugin.yml_ does not contain the `load: STARTUP` file.

 ## How to use?
 ### Make entities glow
 1. Initialize the `GlowingEntities` object somewhere where you can easily get it, using `new GlowingEntities(plugin)`.